 - What do I do if I’m concerned about another employee’s health status?

-- Speak with your manager about your concerns.
+- Speak with your manager or your HR Professional about your concerns.
 Do not confront the employee on your own.

 - How should managers advise employees who have recently traveled and may have been exposed to COVID-19?